Fado – my selection

 Carminho

 Carminho (1984) comes from a family with a fado tradition.
-Contrary to the performers of other times who sang exclusively fado, Carminho and also Ana Moura ventured into other musical styles such as pop and jazz, resulting in fado enriched by these influences.
+Contrary to the performers of other times who sang exclusively fado, Carminho and also Ana Moura ventured into other musical styles like pop and jazz, resulting in fado enriched by these influences.

 Music: Raúl Ferrão Lyrics: Jorge Morais Rosa